 At the Monday property to the south, we kept the Health Factory, which seems to be prospering.
-We developed a small commercial area behind the Health Factory with internal connection to the motel property so guests could access restaurants and shopping.
+We developed a small commercial area behind the Health Factory with an internal connection to the motel property so guests could access restaurants and shopping.
 The commercial area would attract tenants such as medical professionals or other professional services.
 The entry to this commercial cluster was from the frontage road, where two small restaurants were to be located.

-The existing mini storage was pushed back to the back of the property to provide a buffer to the Martha Washington Heights neighborhood.
+The existing mini-storage was pushed back to the back of the property to provide a buffer to the Martha Washington Heights neighborhood.

-The volleyball court that is used by National Fitness Center by exists on Monday’s property remains as it exists now.
+The volleyball court that is used by National Fitness Center exists on Monday’s property remains as it exists now.

 We added a meandering sidewalk with plantings along the frontage roads to provide a green buffer and make pedestrian access to Mt.
 Vernon bridge safely possible.